 Best free and open-source software for graphic designing

 I’m starting the list with my favorite.
-In my opinion, Inkscape should be hailed as the best open source logo design program.
-Its functionality goes beyond designing logos and can be used to create vector graphics in general, including illustrations of all forms, diagrams, line arts, charts and complex paintings.
+In my opinion, Inkscape should be hailed as the best open-source logo design program.
+Its functionality goes beyond designing logos and can be used to create vector graphics in general, including illustrations of all forms, diagrams, line arts, charts, and complex paintings.
 The primary format of Inkscape files is in the SVG format, but files can also be exported as a PNG or PDF.
 It has a versatile text tool, pencil and pen tools, shape tools, embedded bitmaps, the ability to create clones, object manipulation in the form of transformations, z-order operations, grouping, layering, alignment, and distribution.

-In addition to Fill and Stroke functions, edits such as node editing, boolean operations, path simplification and bitmap tracing can be done directly on paths can be done.
+In addition to Fill and Stroke functions, edits such as node editing, boolean operations, path simplification, and bitmap tracing can be done directly on paths can be done.
 Inkscape can be compared to Adobe Illustrator and CorelDraw.
-Being free doesn’t diminish it versatility.
+Being free doesn’t diminish its versatility.
 It’s capable of almost everything Illustrator can do, except the ability to output files in the CMYK color format.
 Being cross-platform, Inkscape supports all major operating systems.

 Vectr is a free graphics software used to create vector graphics easily and intuitively.
 It’s a simple yet powerful web and a desktop cross-platform tool to bring your designs into reality.
 Vectr’s most prominent advantage is its low learning curve, which lets a newbie get started immediately and master vector graphic creation easily.
 Vectr’s intuitive tools let you focus on what truly matters – creating beautiful graphic designs.
 Vectr exists both for download on a desktop (cross-platform too), and on the web, where it has a real-time sharing feature.